 Sligo is one of Ireland's most beautiful regions, an endless inspiration to William Butler Yeats and his artist brother, Jack B Yeats.
 Join us here, on a six-day tour of Sligo, Mayo and County Fermanagh, to discover a landscape of open grassland, dramatic mountains and mysterious waters.

-Fly to Ireland, meet your Tour Manager at the airport and relax aboard our coach as it carries you to your hotel.
+Fly to Ireland, meet your Tour Manager at the airport and join our coach to your hotel.

-After check-in you're free to relax, or perhaps stroll down the riverside path into the lively town of Sligo.
+After checking in, and depending on your arrival time, you may like to stroll down the riverside path into the lively town of Sligo.
 Here, St John's Cathedral and the Sligo Art Gallery are well worth a visit, and the County Museum is a must for Yeats devotees.

 Today begins with a visit to the county town of Fermanagh, Enniskillen, which shelters beneath the walls of its castle on an island in the River Erne.
 From there we'll visit Florence Court, where a guided tour will bring the history of this fine Georgian house to life.